isovalent/eBPF-Summit-2022-CTF/README.md

 You won't need Kubernetes knowledge for this challenge.

-Once the VM is up and running, SSH into it.
+Set up the VM as described about.
+Once it's up and running, SSH into it.

 Like a treasure hunt, in this challenge a **map** will show you the way.